typst/biblatex/README.md

 However, the crate currently has some limitations:

-- Math mode formatting is not being processed, instead, the output strings will contain the dollar-delimited math syntax as it is found in the input string.
 - There is no explicit support for entry sets, although it is easy to account for them by manually getting the `entryset` field and calling `parse::<Vec<String>>()` on it